| July, 2005

 to the previous poems and the ones that follow.
 The first line announces a breathless freedom: "The road at night was ours."

+And celebrates how "we first saw the world/splayed open before us."
 In the second section, "Love Drunk," the voice maintains its candor, but it has matured considerably, the naivete

 having slowly melted way.
 The narrator informs the reader that "I roll my eyes at this farm kid from the west/who